Ohio school apologizes for controversial ice cream post: ‘Lacked empathy’

 Judging by the responses on Facebook, the school’s explanation still didn’t sit well with readers.
 And shortly after the school posted its update, the owner of the Mz.
 Jade’s Soul Food restaurant in neighboring Middletown confirmed she had donated $411.15 towards the lunch debt at Lebanon schools.

-“I was a parent with kids with balances before and I couldn’t do nothing about it,” the restaurant’s owner posted to Facebook on Friday evening. “[S]o now that I could I did.”
+“I was a parent with kids with balances before and I couldn’t do anything about it,” the restaurant’s owner posted to Facebook on Friday evening. “[S]o now that I could I did.”

 “Have a blessed night,” she added.